Peer Mentors

 How to Apply to be a Peer Mentor at Christ Church Academy

-This academic year - ALL students who applied for a Peer Mentor role were accepted onto the training programme and were able to opt out at any time before the end of the training, if they felt that the role was not really going to work for them.
-We had 26 students at the start of training, of which 19 students completed the training.
+This academic year – the majority of students who applied for a Peer Mentor role were accepted onto the training programme and were able to opt out at any time before the end of the training, if they felt that the role was not really going to work for them.
+We had 22 students at the start of training, of which 20 students completed the training.

-The ‘normal’ application/selection process usually involves a written/online application form being submitted to The Peer Mentor Coordinator (Mrs Stangroom) during the final term for Y7 students.
-Applicants may then be asked to attend a mini interview with a small panel made up of the ‘outgoing’ Y8 Peer Mentors, who along with Miss Rutherford and Mrs Stangroom would then make the decision as to which students would start their training after they move into Y8 during September/October.
+The usual application/selection process involves a written application form which will also include a reference from an adult sponsor.
+Application Forms are submitted to The Peer Mentor Coordinator (Mrs Stangroom) during the final term for Y7 students.
+If there are a high number of applications then applicants may be required to attend a short interview with a panel of the ‘outgoing’ Y8 Peer Mentors.
+Mrs Stangroom (along with input from Head of Years 7/8 & Mrs Dawson) then make the decision as to which students will continue to the next stage of training which starts after their move to Year 8 during September/October.
+Students will ‘graduate’ as qualified Peer Mentors after successful completion of their training.

 Peer Mentor Training

 Historically, the Peer Mentor training has been delivered over 1 full school day followed by weeks of ‘on the job’ training.
-Following on from feedback from previous Peer Mentors, a decision was made to adjust the format of the training on a trial basis for the 2020/21 cohort, and this has already proven to be a great success and especially in regards to the student’s initial confidence, commitment and enthusiasm in their new role.
+Following on from feedback from previous Peer Mentors, a decision was made to adjust the format of the training as a trial for the 2020/21 cohort, and this proved to be a great success and especially in regards to the student’s initial confidence, commitment and enthusiasm in their new role.

-‘Budding’ Peer Mentors are expected to attend a total of 8 training workshops – which consists of 2 sessions per week over a 4-week period.
-Each workshop runs for approximately 30-40 minutes and takes place during base time and for the early part of lunchtime.
+‘Budding’ Peer Mentors are expected to attend a total of 9 training workshops – which consists of 2-3 sessions per week over a 4-week period where each workshop runs for approximately 60 minutes.
 Students can request to be removed from the training programme at any time if they later decide that the role is not suitable for them.
-Students are able to ‘graduate’ as a qualified Peer Mentor providing, they have completed all 8 sessions to the required standard and expectations.
+Students are able to ‘graduate’ as a qualified Peer Mentor providing, they have completed all 9 sessions to the required standard and expectations.
 Concessions are of course allowed for students who are absent due to sickness and who have completed 80% or more of the course.

 Training Sessions Content